 Through the course of over 10 years as a Social Worker and coach working with hundreds of people moving through loss, as well as my own personal journey of learning to live wholeheartedly after loss, I’ve discovered a few common myths about grieving and healing.
 These myths obstruct our healing and, at best, create a facade of someone “going on with their life.”

 You’ve lost enough already.
 You don’t have to also give up the opportunity to feel deep peace, security, joy, wellness and love – feelings that I’ve been surprised to discover can co-exist alongside even the deepest, darkest emotions we meet in our grieving process.

 Remembering For Good is about 4 kinds of remembering…

 Is this approach resonating with you?

-Sign up to receive my Remembrance eLetters by entering your details below, and twice a month I’ll send you tips, tools and inspiration to help you to live wholeheartedly after loss.
+Sign up to receive my Remembrance eLetters by entering your details below, and I’ll send you tips, tools and inspiration to help you to live wholeheartedly after loss.